Shipping a Location-Based App in NYC: Subway Dead Zones, Urban Canyons, and What Actually Works

 NYC has three recurring failure modes:

-The fix isn’t “get better GPS.”
+The fix is not “get better GPS.”
 The fix is designing the system so the user experience stays believable when the data gets messy.

 Before you touch code, decide what “good enough” means for each feature:

-Pickup / meet pointHighest confidence & most conservative rules
+Pickup / meet pointNeeds the highest confidence and the most conservative rules.

-2. If the location fix is outside the band, don’t pretend you have a fresh fix—show a degraded experience (see “stale but honest” UI below).
+2. If the location fix is outside the band, do not pretend.
+Show a degraded experience (more on that below).

 • accuracy (meters)